Bnorval/SQL_Project_Data_Job_Analysis/README.md

 - **Excel**: Creating visualizations to showcase my insights.
 - **Git & GitHub**: Essential for documentation and ease of sharing for both my analysis and the queries that went into them.
 # The Analysis
-Each query for this project aimed at gaining insight on specific aspects of the data analyst job market.
+Each query for this project is aimed at gaining insight on specific aspects of the data analyst job market.
 This is how I took on each question.

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest paying roles, I filtered down based on average salary.
 It is also filtered to remote jobs since that is my area of interest.
-This will narrow it down to the top 10 jobs utilizng the LIMIT option.
+This will narrow it down to the top 10 jobs utilizing the LIMIT option.

 ```sql
 SELECT